doy/rbw/README.md

 ### Other

-With a working Rust installation, `rbw` can be installed via `cargo install rbw`.
+With a working Rust installation, `rbw` can be installed via `cargo install --locked rbw`.
 This requires that the [`pinentry`](https://www.gnupg.org/related_software/pinentry/index.en.html) program is installed (to display password prompts).